Ruben2776/PicView/.github/README.md

- > The interface can be toggled by pressing `Alt + Z`. <br> For images with a transparent background, the background can be changed to a checkerboard background, a dark background or a white background by pressing `T`.
+ > The interface can be toggled, to just show the interface, by pressing `Alt + Z`. <br> For images with a transparent background, the background can be changed to a checkerboard background, a dark background or a white background by pressing `T`.